vpdb/server/doc/api/authentication.md

 information.

-In order to obtain a token, you can either *locally* authenticate, which basically checks a set of credentials against VPDB's local database, or you can authenticate with a third party provider via OAuth2 such as GitHub or IP.Board ([where supported][ipb-oauth2]).
+In order to obtain a token, you can either *locally* authenticate, which checks a set of credentials against VPDB's local database, or you can authenticate with a third party provider via OAuth2 such as GitHub or IP.Board ([where supported][ipb-oauth2]).

+For third-party applications such as PinballX, you can create an [explicit access token][api-token] that is manually managed, i.e. it doesn't time out until it's explicitly revoked.

 ## Local Authentication